 As for controllers, the Samsung Stylus Pen is very handy and recommended for compatible devices, offering not only very good sensitivity and accuracy, but also the hover feature that Apple Pencil lacks.

-The instructions may refer to the using of the Ctrl key (Windows) in certain situations, but the Command key (Mac) can also be used to access those functionalities.
+The instructions may refer to the using of the Ctrl key (Windows) in certain situations, but the Meta key (Mac) can also be used to access those functionalities.